 Lincolnshire’s Managed Care Network for mental health aims to help people who have already experienced mental health problems, or who are having their first experience of mental illness.

-Groups and organisations across the county provide a variety of activities including social and friendship groups, formal and informal learning, supported volunteering and community participation activities.
+Groups and organisations across the county provide a variety of activities including:

 Visit our Managed Care Network page to find out more

 Though transition will always pose challenges, read Darcey's story (19 years) below to get some insight in how the services can work together to make things easier for you, and the importance of telling people what you need to make this experience as smooth as possible.

 As someone who was under the CAMHS team for many years on and off, I began to get nervous about the possibility of transitioning into adult services when I got to the age of 16.
 I still felt I would be needing support for a while yet and knew that that could lead to me being transferred into CMHT (Community Mental Health Team).

 In late 2017, I was admitted to Ash Villa for more support with my mental health difficulties.
 With my 18th birthday only a few months away, it was inevitable that I would be making the transition into adult mental health services.
 Initially this didn’t really bother me, I thought “Well, I’ve done CAMHS for years, it’ll be the same.”
 When I met my new Care Coordinator, it became more of a reality.
 My Care Coordinator was very upfront from the beginning and due to my being discharged only a few months before my 18th, she explained that I would have to transition into adult teams.

 We began working together after discharge and she was fantastic at supporting and empowering me to feel okay about moving on from CAMHS.
 She reassured me that this wasn’t a negative thing and that I had worked so hard to get here, and not to see it as a failure.